Skip to main content

 Who’s this built for?
 Besides both of you, obviously.

-Anton: We built it for people who do focused, creative, or complex work–writers, coders, researchers, designers – anyone who needs uninterrupted cognitive space.
+Anton: We built it for people who do focused, creative, or complex work: writers, coders, researchers, designers, and anyone who needs uninterrupted cognitive space.
 But we also thought about people who were feeling overwhelmed by traditional productivity tools.
 The ones who’ve tried everything with timers and dashboards, and still feel scattered.

 Victoria: And for people who’ve internalized urgency as the default.
 We heard from so many users who said, “I open a to-do list and immediately feel behind.”
 Polaris is for them, too–for anyone looking to unlearn the idea that productivity has to feel stressful.